About Research Awards

 Master Research Award

-Master of Arts in Fine Art and Design: Experimental Publishing
+Natasha Berting (Master of Arts in Fine Art and Design: Experimental Publishing)

 Jury Master Research Award: Mariska Versantvoort (WdKA, chairwoman and secretary), Charl Landvreugd (artist and researcher), Hilde Westerink (Vers Beton) and Robin van den Akker (Erasmus University College).